makrai/notes/bartunov15-AdaGram.md

       * attains large values on all-singleton clustering
     * F-Score (FS)
       * biased towards small number of clusters
-      * e.g. assigning each instance to the same single cluster
+      * eg assigning each instance to the same single cluster
   * we consider adjusted Rand index (Hubert & Arabie, 1985, ARI)
     * does not suffer from such drawbacks
     * undesirable clusterings above will get ARI of nearly zero